ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 {% include image.html img="/img/blockchain/tokens.png" %}

 # Coinbase
 But there is still a problem at this stage.
 How do we start transferring money if nobody has money in his account.
+In this sample at block #1 100 dollar was added to the account of "Anders".
+In block #2 we see that another 100 dollar was added.
+This gives a total of 200 dollar, however we need to deduct 60 dollar from it as we can see in the Transaction section.
 {% include image.html img="/img/blockchain/coinbase.png" %}

 # Bitcoin
-Placeholder
+Let us look at a block of Bitcoin in detail and explain everything we see.
+The hash of block #125552 is: "00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d"

+We see 2 transactions here, the first transaction is the coinbase.
+New money is added to the account of "15nNvBTUdMaiZ6d3GWCeXFu2MagXL3XM1q".
+When we look at the second transaction, we see a combination of a coinbase and tokens.
+Account "1HuppjXz7dPrt2a67LqacDW5T4VanFrpqC" received 29,5 bitcoins and tranferred them to 2 seperate accounts.
+{% include image.html img="/img/blockchain/blockexplorer.png" %}